codeweavers/fed-graduate-role/README.md

 - Approach 3 did not work.
 - Back to approach 2: trying to understand module interdependence
 - Going to check what original Angular app component was called to check I've not changed it to something odd
 - Ohh - it's called 'app-root'.
 I'm going to change all instances of 'app-component' to 'app-root' and see if that helps.
-It's still not displaying on the Live Server, but at least I know it has the right name now!
+It's still not displaying on the Live Server, but at least I know it has the right name now - will remember this for future use.
+- Watching a video about error handling in Angular - hopefully some similar errors to those I've come across will come up
+- 🤔 What's a 'standalone component'?
+(Just out of interest!)
+- Stack Overflow.
+Following advice, it says "url": "http://localhost:9876/debug.html" in the launch.json - do I need to change this to localhost:4200?
+Hmm... going to try `ng test` in terminal.
+Ooh!
+Lots more information!
+- Reading through more detailed info...

+Here are the 3 faults in more detail:

+    1. Data Service = NullInjectorError: R3InjectorError(DynamicTestModule)[DataService -> HttpClient -> HttpClient]:
+    NullInjectorError: No provider for HttpClient!

+    2. Pokemon List Component = NullInjectorError: R3InjectorError(DynamicTestModule)[DataService -> HttpClient -> HttpClient]:
+    NullInjectorError: No provider for HttpClient!

+    3. Unexpected ng closing tag = Error: Errors during JIT compilation of template for HeaderComponent: Unexpected closing tag "-".
+It may happen when the tag has already been closed by another tag.
+For more info see https://www.w3.org/TR/html5/syntax.html#closing-elements-that-have-implied-end-tags ("
+<h1>Pokedex App</h1>
+<div>class="pokedex-header"</div>
+[ERROR ->]</->
+</ng-template>"): ng:///HeaderComponent/template.html@6:0, Unexpected closing tag "ng-template".
+It may happen when the tag has already been closed by another tag.
+For more info see https://www.w3.org/TR/html5/syntax.html#closing-elements-that-have-implied-end-tags ("
+<div>class="pokedex-header"</div>
+</->
+[ERROR ->]</ng-template>"): ng:///HeaderComponent/template.html@7:0

+- Let's work through these, one by one.